-As a plaintiff attorney, I am always helping the little guy, the underdog to right wrongs.
+As a plaintiff attorney for Michigan medical malpractice cases, I am always helping the little guy, the underdog to right wrongs.
 I enjoy being their metaphoric David figure in single combat against powerful and moneyed Goliaths.
 Giants are arrogant and terrifying bullies, and they try pummeling the little guy with their superior size, weapons, and brute strength.
 No one fights them unless it’s a death wish.

 As attorneys for the little guy, we must be quicker, smarter, more resourceful, and spot how to win early because combat with giants is never fair.
 I like the challenge of knocking out a giant.